 Select this choice to view, add, delete, or change the device boot priority, boot from a file, select a one-time boot, or reset the boot order to the default setting.

 • System Event logs

-Select this choice to enter the System Event Manager, where you can view the error messages in the system event logs.
-You can use the arrow keys to move between pages in the error log.
+Select this choice to enter the System Event Manager, where you can view the POST event log and the system-event log.